 What you eat throughout the day can significantly affect your ability to focus and concentrate.
 It can also seriously impact your short-term and long-term mental health, increasing productivity and efficiency.

-A Fibro Fog busting diet needs to hit minerals and vitamins that have real potential to improve your memory should include:
+A fibro fog-busting diet needs to hit minerals and vitamins that have real potential to improve your memory and should include: